aws-cloudformation/cloudformation-cli-java-plugin/README.md

 Usage
 -----

-If you are using this package to build resource providers for CloudFormation, simply install the (CloudFormation CLI)[https://github.com/aws-cloudformation/aws-cloudformation-rpdk] and the (CloudFormation RPDK Java Plugin)[https://github.com/aws-cloudformation/aws-cloudformation-rpdk-java-plugin]
+If you are using this package to build resource providers for CloudFormation, install the (CloudFormation CLI)[https://github.com/aws-cloudformation/aws-cloudformation-rpdk] and the (CloudFormation CLI Java Plugin)[https://github.com/aws-cloudformation/aws-cloudformation-rpdk-java-plugin]

 ```
 pip install cloudformation-cli